rchrd2/NonProjector/README.txt

 This is a barebones video mixer patch for Apple Quartz Composer®.
 It can be as or used as a starting point for your own patches.
-It is called "Nonprojection" because it was created for and used at two concerts of music by musicians from the record label NonProjects® (see http://nonprojects.net).
+It is called "Nonprojector" because it was created for and used at two concerts of music by musicians from the record label NonProjects® (see http://nonprojects.net).

 Some of the features include: